Saving for your child’s education can feel overwhelming, but a well-thought-out strategy can make all the difference.

 Here’s how RESP contributions work:

-• The lifetime RESP maximum contribution is up to $50,000 per child.
+- The lifetime maximum RESP contribution is up to $50,000 per child.
 There’s no annual limit, but there’s a lifetime contribution cap of $50,000 per beneficiary.
 Whether you put in a lump sum or contribute gradually over the years is entirely up to you.

-• You don’t have to contribute every year.
+- You don’t have to contribute every year.
 Life can get busy, and some years, extra savings just don’t happen.
 That’s okay.
 RESP accounts are incredibly flexible, and there’s no penalty for skipping a year of contributions.

-• There’s no minimum contribution.
+- There’s no minimum contribution.
 Whether you want to start small with $25 a month or go bigger, the decision is yours.

 3. The Power of the Canada Education Savings Grant (CESG)